FX-Brokers.eu

 What Happens to Brokers That Are Not Compliant?

-After 1 July 2026, brokers without MiCA authorisation face a binary outcome: they stop offering crypto-asset services in the EU, or they face enforcement action from national competent authorities.
+Now that the 1 July 2026 deadline has passed, brokers without MiCA authorisation face a binary outcome: they stop offering crypto-asset services in the EU, or they face enforcement action from national competent authorities.

-In practice, most established EU-regulated brokers will either secure their CASP licence or withdraw crypto products from their EU entity.
-The latter is the more likely scenario for brokers where crypto CFDs represent a small fraction of their overall business — the compliance cost may exceed the revenue those products generate.
+In practice, most established EU-regulated brokers have either secured their CASP licence or withdrawn crypto products from their EU entity.
+The latter was the more likely path for brokers where crypto CFDs represent a small fraction of their overall business — the compliance cost may exceed the revenue those products generate.

 For traders, this means: